-I am a senior at the University of California at San Diego majoring in Evolutionary, Behavioral and Ecological Biology.
+I am a PhD student at the University of St. Louis, Missouri, studying the evolution of pollination systems.
 While I am passionate about my major, my love of learning and teaching also extends to many other subjects.
 I come from a project-based learning high school where all assignments were done in groups and presented in front of a panel of teachers and members of the community versed in the subject being presented or otherwise.
 Consequently, I learned the importance of collaboration, both being a good listener and being able to communicate effectively to others.
 Helping fellow group-mates on our project spurred my love of teaching and tutoring.
 Throughout my high school, I tutored classmates in math subjects ranging from Algebra to Pre-Calculus.
 Then, in college, I continued my enthusiasm for tutoring by accepting a position as a Writing Mentor at the UCSD Writing Center.
 I was nominated by a professor of one of my Humanities classes and as a mentor, I worked with UCSD students on subjects ranging from grammar and basic writing (for English Language Learners), to essay structure and composition, theme analysis, organization, graduate school applications, personal statements, and scholarship internships.
 In both tutoring positions, what was most personally rewarding was the ability to give back what I had learned from amazing and dedicated teachers.
 Moreover, in accordance with the spirit of my project-based learning high school, I understand the importance and necessity of collaboration.
 During my recent quarter abroad in Costa Rica studying Tropical Biology and Ecology, I had the distinct opportunity to learn from and collaborate with some of the top biologists and ecologists in their respective fields.
 It is this unique ability to collaborate with others, be it receiving or sharing knowledge, that offers us the capability to grow as individuals.

 When not tutoring, I enjoy everything about playing and watching soccer, hiking and backpacking, playing with my dog, cycling, curling up with a good book, or simply learning about all that nature has to offer.